Port of Gibraltar: Modern Port of Gibraltar

 Today, the Port of Gibraltar continues to benefit from its strategic location which has made it a "maritime gateway" between the Atlantic and the Mediterranean.
 With its location at the crossroads of global trade, the port has become the largest bunkering port in the Mediterranean and a prominent maritime staging post, open to vessels of all types and sizes.
 Nearly 240 million gross tons of shipping call at the port every year, with 60,000 vessels transiting the Strait of Gibraltar.
 The port also benefits from its close proximity to Gibraltar International Airport which enables crew changes and the supply of provisions and spare parts.

 In 2005, the Gibraltar Port Authority was established with the aim of improving the safety and services at the port.

 The port features a shipyard capable of emergency dry docking and major repairs, named Gibdock.
 It is frequently used by the Royal Navy for training purposes or as a stopover for ships transiting to Africa and the Middle East.
-The Royal Navy also has two patrol boats permanently based at the port as part of the Gibraltar Squadron which is tasked with guarding Gibraltar's territorial waters.
+The Royal Navy also has one offshore patrol vessel and two fast patrol boats permanently based at the port as part of the Gibraltar Squadron which is tasked with guarding Gibraltar's territorial waters.
 These boats regularly deploy from the port to address Spanish incursions, which are made against the backdrop of a sovereignty dispute between the UK and Spain on the Status of Gibraltar.

+Prior to 2024, marine services at the Port of Gibraltar, including for naval vessels using the port, had been provided by Resolve Marine, Gibraltar.
+Resolve Marine was equipped with one ASD ocean-going and harbour tug (Resolve Hercules), four harbour tugs (Rooke, Wellington, Egerton and Eliott), two barges (Isaac 1874 and RMG 280) as well as the anchor-handling tug Resolve Blizzard, which can provide regional firefighting, oil pollution and emergency response services.
+In February 2024, Resolve Salvage and Fire, along with many of these assets, was acquired by Boluda Towage Europe.
+In June 2024, Boluda strengthened its presence at Gibraltar by adding the tugboat "VB Responder" to its fleet.

 The port has become a popular tourist destination and is a frequent calling point for cruise ships.
 In 2006, 65 cruise ships made 202 calls at the port, bringing 210,800 passengers.
 The port features a cruise terminal, complete with a tourist information office, a cafeteria and convenience shops, as well as a 940 m quay which can accommodate four medium-sized or two large-sized vessels simultaneously.

 In 2017, the CEO and Captain of the Gibraltar Port Authority, Commodore Bob Sanguinetti, warned Brexit could cause the port severe implications.
 According to Sanguinetti, Brexit risked undermining the low-cost, VAT-free fuel which the port previously attained by being part of the EU but not within its VAT jurisdiction, as well as adding border restrictions which could impede the movement of parts, provisions and people, including from Algeciras in Spain, which stores 30% of the port's bunker fuel.